Niterux/TF2MicSpamAssistanceScript/README.md

 # ChristmasMicScript
 ### Dependencies

-NodeJS
+- NodeJS

-npm rcon-srcds
+- npm rcon-srcds

-npm fast-xml-parser
+- npm fast-xml-parser

-npm html-entities
+- npm html-entities

-VLC Media Player
+- VLC Media Player

+### Instruction

-Use VB-CABLE to pipe audio to TF2
+- Use VB-CABLE to pipe audio to TF2

-Demo support must be enabled for all servers in TF2
+- Demo support must be enabled for all servers in TF2

-VLC must have its web interface enabled
+- VLC must have its web interface enabled

-Please configure all paths and launch options in the script file
+- Please configure all paths and launch options in the script file

-Please remove any TF2 mods you have that may overwrite con_logfile (Some huds may do this, mastercomfig does not do this)
+- Please remove any TF2 mods you have that may overwrite con_logfile (Some huds may do this, mastercomfig does not do this)

-I have used Mp3tag to set artist and title metadata
+- I have used Mp3tag to set artist and title metadata

-### binds
+### Binds
 - echo VLCPAUSE
 - echo VLCNEXT
 - echo VLCPLAY